On Mortality

 The fact that a dear friend of mine has recently died brings this home to me very acutely.
 He has passed through the boundary that separates the living from the dead.
 Where is he now?
 Has he just vanished?
 No, not at all.
 The good that people do, that he did, lasts beyond the grave.
 And he did achieve much of great benefit in his life, not only for himself and his family but for the community of people, the sufferers and disenfranchised, for whom he most cared was a great deal of benefit not just for them individually, but for the systems of care and service he did so much to improve.
 There is so much to be proud of and celebrate in his life.

 What all funerals have in common, at least the ones I have attended, is that they celebrate the departed and their interests, passions, commitments and achievements.
-This was the case for his funeral.
+This was the case for my dear friend's funeral.
 My friend has not vanished from the memories of friends and family; his many achievements live on after him.
+Indeed, this hopefully will be my legacy too.

 Comments